martenframework/marten-db-session/README.md

     github: martenframework/marten-db-session-store
 ```

-And run `shards install` afterwards.
+And run `shards install` afterward.

 Once installed you can configure your project to use the database session store by following these steps: